Spacetime dynamics of spinning particles - exact electromagnetic analogies

-The analogy between the so-called {}``precession'' of a gyroscope in a gravitational field and the precession of a magnetic dipole under the action of a magnetic field was noticed long ago, in the framework of linearized theory, by a number of authors \cite{Black Holes,Near Zero,Gravitation and Inertia,O'Connel Spin Rotation 1974}, who pointed out that the spin vector of a gyroscope at rest in a stationary field evolves as $d\vec{S}/dt=K\vec{S}\times\vec{H}$.
+The analogy between the so-called ``precession'' of a gyroscope in a gravitational field and the precession of a magnetic dipole under the action of a magnetic field was noticed long ago, in the framework of linearized theory, by a number of authors, e.g. \cite{Black Holes,Near Zero,Gravitation and Inertia,O'Connel Spin Rotation 1974,lense,Harris1991,Tucker Clark}, who pointed out that the spin vector of a gyroscope at rest in a stationary field evolves as $d\vec{S}/dt=K\vec{S}\times\vec{H}$.
 This formula is similar to the formula for the precession of a magnetic dipole in a magnetic field, $d\vec{S}/dt=\vec{\mu}\times\vec{B}$.
-The analogy was later cast in an \emph{exact} form in the framework of the GEM inertial fields, e.g.~\cite{Black Holes,The many faces,GEM User Manual}; it is not covariant, holding only in a specific frame comoving with the particle, but, in the formulation in~\cite{The many faces,GEM User Manual} (as we shall see in detail), the test particle can be moving with arbitrary velocity in an \emph{arbitrary field.}
+The analogy was later cast in \emph{exact} forms in e.g.~\cite{Black Holes,Natario,The many faces,GEM User Manual}; these are not covariant, holding only in specific frames, but (in the more general formulations in~\cite{The many faces,GEM User Manual,PaperAnalogies} and herein) the test particle can be moving with arbitrary velocity in an \emph{arbitrary field.}

 These analogies provide a familiar formalism to treat otherwise complicated gravitational effects, as well as a means to compare the two interactions.
-In this work we explore these analogies, exemplifying their usefulness in some applications, and especially the insight they provide into fundamental, yet not well know, aspects of both interactions.
+In this work we explore them, exemplifying their usefulness in some applications, and the insight they provide into fundamental, yet not well known aspects of both interactions.

-We will also make use of a third exact gravito-electromagnetic analogy (see e.g.~\cite{matte,bel,Maartens:1997fg}), this one a \emph{purely} formal one (see~\cite{OurPreprint}), relating the quadratic scalar invariants of the Maxwell and Weyl tensors~\cite{matte,bel,PaperInvariantes}.
-The insight provided by this analogy will be crucial in the physical applications of Sec.~\ref{sub:EquatorialKerr}.
+We will also make use of a third exact gravito-electromagnetic analogy (see e.g.~\cite{matte,bel,Maartens:1997fg}), this one a \emph{purely formal} one (see~\cite{PaperAnalogies}), relating the quadratic scalar invariants of the Maxwell and Weyl tensors~\cite{matte,bel,PaperInvariantes}, which proves useful in some applications.